Australia scores immersive Titanic exhibition | New Idea

 While the story of the doomed vessel is well known, the exhibition promises to spotlight little-known stories from the ship through photographs, handwritten letters, wayward keepsakes, and other personal belongings of those onboard.

-As you listen to your audio guide, which features survivor testimonies, you’ll have the chance to observe recreated interiors from the Titanic, and what the experiences of those onboard would have been like before that cemented the cruise ship in history forever more.
+As you listen to your audio guide, which features survivor testimonies, you’ll have the chance to observe recreated interiors from the Titanic, and what the experiences of those onboard would have been like before the ship met its tragic end.

 Where in Australia is the Titanic: The Human Story exhibition?